debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 | East Bengal FC | NorthEast United FC | Chennaiyin FC |
 | Hyderabad FC | Odisha FC | Hyderabad FC |
 | Mohammedan SC | Mumbai City FC | Mohammedan SC |

+Wow, PC1 is very accurate at predicting the actual standings!
+Is this a mere coincidence?
+Yes and no.

+The league calculates the points for every team using the following equation (three points for a win, one for a draw, and none for losses or goals scored/conceded):

+point = 3W + 1D + 0L + 0GF + 0GA

+It also employs a tiebreak when two or more teams have the same points.